kaneel/LeSequencer/README.md

 ### Misc.

 While this sequencer was mainly built for making demos and synchronized animations, I realized some people may want to unregister and register scenes while it's playing.
-It's now possible using Sequencer.unregister(sID) (wher sID is the id property of a scene)
+It's now possible using Sequencer.unregister(sID) (where sID is the id property of a scene)

 #### Sequencer.init